This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

-I mentioned our trip to friends and family most recommended Benadryl.
-I know this is just a joke and most of you can agree that traveling with toddlers can be a bear.
-However, Luke would say roar like a dinosaur, but there has to be away and I was determined to do it, without Benadryl.
+I mentioned our trip to friends and family, and most recommended Benadryl.
+I know this is just a joke, and most of you can agree that traveling with toddlers can be a bear.
+However, Luke would say roar like a dinosaur, but there has to be away, and I was determined to do it without Benadryl.

-- Get your child use to 1-hour drives being board.
+- Get your child used to 1-hour drives being board.

 - Make a rest area pit stop every 2 to 3-hours while they are awake.
-This allows them to go to the bathroom and let off a little bit of energy.
+It allows them to go to the bathroom and let off a little bit of energy.

 - FlashCards to learn letters, numbers, addition, subtraction, and words.

-- Interactive books were great during our most recent trip.
+- Interactive books were excellent during our most recent trip.
 I picked up some interactive ones where you must find certain things on pages, like I-Spy books.
-If you trust your kids with markers or crayons in the car you could do coloring books, but I do not trust my boys.
+If you trust your kids with markers or crayons in the car, you could do coloring books, but I do not trust my boys.

 - Blankets as not everyone is always comfortable at the same temperatures.

-- Maybe this is just me and my boys, but those blankets also work for pillows.
+- Maybe this is just my boys and me, but those blankets also work for pillows.

 - Make sure your child is in comfortable clothes as well as yourself.
-Often times I let the boys travel in there pajamas to ensure this.
+Often I let the boys travel in their pajamas to ensure this.

 - Extra clothes as you never know when someone will have an accident.
-Possibly even a meltdown and sit on a nasty bathroom floor with pee on it.
-Remember my Irish Twin boys are only 2 and 3 so accidents do happen occasionally, as well as, meltdowns.
+Possibly even a meltdown and sit on a dirty bathroom floor with pee on it.
+Remember, my Irish Twin boys are only 2 and 3, so accidents do occasionally happen, as well as meltdowns.

-- Travel potty in the case of an emergency and you are over an hour from a rest area.
+- Travel potty in the case of an emergency, and you are over an hour from a rest area.
 You can pull over to the side of the road and put a plastic bag on it.
-I have found that if you put a paper towel or some napkins inside it helps absorb some of the urine till you get to the next rest area.
+I have found that if you put a paper towel or some napkins inside, it helps absorb some of the urine until you get to the next rest area.

-- Sunglasses as my kids absolutely hate when the sun gets in their eyes.
+- Sunglasses as my kids hate when the sun gets in their eyes.

 - Lastly, be prepared to sit in the back as they will need help more than likely reaching snacks, new books, and hitting the button’s on the DVD player.